SparklesRolf/Furlatro/README.md

 ### Joker Label Structure
 <img src="gitassets/Labels.png" alt="Joker Labels" width="500">

+The misc rarity label is purely cosmetic and offers no gameplay functionality

 ## Config

 The mod offers a few toggles to mess with